1. Home

 To support and promote recycling, we collect used cosmetics packaging in-store and recycle it as new materials.
 We work with multiple parties to ensure containers are recycled fully and correctly, including customers, waste collection companies, and other companies.

-1. *1:Collection period: January 2022 - December 2022.
+1. *1:Collection period: January 2023 - December 2023.

-2. *2:TerraCycle is a US-based social enterprise whose mission is “Eliminating the Idea of Waste®.
+2. *2:TerraCycle is a US-based social enterprise whose mission is “Eliminating the Idea of Waste®”.

+When developing cosmetic containers, protecting the contents, ensuring ease of use, and giving the premium look and feel are considered and designed.
+As a result, they have to be made from a wide variety of plastics, which can make it challenging to recycle them back into reusable plastic resources.
 To solve this issue, Shiseido launched an initiative in 2022 in collaboration with SEKISUI CHEMICAL CO., LTD. and Sumitomo Chemical Co., Ltd. The initiative involves creating a circular economy in which plastic cosmetics containers are collected and recycled without separating the materials.
+We are planning to manufacture recycled plastics in the future by collecting used cosmetic packaging, which we then turn into new cosmetic packaging.
 The three companies will be advancing this cross-sectoral alliance, while also calling on related industries and companies to join the effort to create a circular economy.

 Circular Economy